kylemcdonald/wesee/readme.md

 ## Todo

 - Implement design for text.
-- Move to a daemonized setup and start on server restart?
+- Move to a daemonized setup and start on server restart.
-- Better whitelist situation?

 ## Server setup